krishnazoro/htmlcss/README.md

 1. It is a inline element.

-2. We can give a style by useing this.
+2. We can give a style by using this.

 ## Semantic